 Two men were seated close to each other at a singing audition, where a lady who was being auditioned wasn’t doing too well.
-One man turned to the other and sarcastically said ‘Sounds terrible doesn’t it?”
+One man turned to the other and sarcastically said the words ‘Sounds terrible doesn’t it?”
 The other scowled in annoyance and replied, “That’s my wife!”
 Terribly embarrassed, the first man, trying to save face, responded sheepishly, “I was not referring to the singer, but to the song.”
 Back came the angry reply, “I wrote it”!

 Facing threats and traps from evil men, David’s prayer found in Psalm 141:3 is one that we should daily make our own.
 He says, “Set a guard over my mouth, O Lord; keep watch over the door of my lips” (Psalm 141: 3).
-For a man who was often on the run and slandered by his enemies, it is quite remarkable that David could pray in this manner.
+For a man who was often on the run and slandered by his enemies words, it is quite remarkable that David could pray in this manner.
 As the NIV Study Bible says, It was ‘a plea that God would keep him from speaking, desiring or doing what is evil’ (Footnote on Psalm 141:3-4).

 A lying mouth dishonors God, and yet, how often people lie or tell a half-truth to get out of a difficult situation, or to discredit another.
 We often make excuses for such lies.
 The Word of God however says, “There are six things the Lord hates, seven that are detestable to Him: … a lying tongue…a false witness who pours out lies..”(Proverbs 6:16-19).
 I guess that’s why the Lord Jesus (when talking about swearing) said, “Simply let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No’; anything beyond this comes from the evil one” (Matthew 5:37).
 (Also read Revelation 21:8)